A new tourism strategy aims to double visitor arrivals, triple tourist revenue and attract €20bn in new investment to Cyprus by 2030.

 Betting on Success

 Legislation has now been passed enabling the operation of a single luxury casino resort on the island – along with four ‘satellites’.
 Three of these will feature only gaming machines, while the fourth will also boast gaming tables.
-The over €600 million bid for this unique integrated project – boasting to become the first of its kind in Europe – was won by global casino industry heavyweights Hong Kong-based Melco and US Hard Rock, and is set to bring millions of euros of revenue to the country.
+The €600 million bid for this unique integrated project –the first of its kind in Europe – was won by global casino industry heavyweights Hong Kong-based Melco and US Hard Rock, and is set to bring millions of euros of revenue to the country.
 Expected to be operational by 2018, the opulent resort will include 500 hotel rooms, 100 gaming tables and at least 1,000 gaming machines – in addition to conference, leisure and event facilities.

 Tying the Knot

 The island also has a reputation as a popular winter practice venue for international sports groups and athletes, a field with considerable growth potential.
 Diving tourism is another area where growth is confidently predicted.
 An estimated 50,000 divers visit the island each year, many attracted by the opportunity to explore one of the top five dive sites in the world, the Swedish cargo vessel Zenobia, which sank off the coast of Larnaca in 1980.
 The CTO acquired four ships in 2015 in order to create more artificial diving reefs for tourists.
-Golf tourism is also expanding rapidly, and Cyprus boasts four 18-hole international standard courses, with plans to construct an additional seven to establish the island as a year-round destination for golfers.
+Golf tourism is also expanding rapidly, with four 18-hole international standard courses and plans to construct an additional seven to establish the island as a year-round destination for golfers.

 Medical and Wellness Tourism